olewesth/igg-map/README.md

 As seen above only Canada have a year of implementation added.
 I could see that having this label would require me to go back and update the columns of all countries with the technique implemented.

 ### Source of information for further reading
-Adding a link to the source serves to purposes:
+Adding a link to the source serves two purposes:
 1. Validity of the map information
 2. Providing an opportunity for the curious reader to *investigate* further in the sources material.